TravelTimN/ci-ifd-lead/week4-leafletjs/leaflet.md

 | Easy to use | Simple(ish) enough to use | | Difficult to migrate to another service |
 | Dozens of free map tile providers | | | Single basemap tiles only |

 Everyone has their own opinions, and may find something easier than others.
-Whether it's **LeafletJS**, **Google Maps**, or one of the several other map APIs that exist, the important thing is that you learn something new, and have fun building your maps!
+Whether it's **LeafletJS**, **Google Maps**, or one of the several other map APIs that exist, the important thing is that you learn something new, and have fun building your maps!!

 ##